Serve-stale Implementation Details

-- Proceed with the fetch, which is dropped due to fetch-limits.
+- A fetch is initiated which is dropped due to fetch-limits.

-- Respond to the client (or not), depending on which fetch-limit was triggered (see the behavior described in the beginning of this document).
+- If there is no stale entry, a response is sent to the client (or not), depending on which fetch-limit was triggered (see the behavior described in the beginning of this document).

 stale-refresh-time, as this is not considered a real failure in contacting the name servers in an attempt to refresh the given RRset.